deavmi/homepage/content/blog/to_my_brother.md

 <a href="umbrella_lab_2.jpeg"><img src="umbrella_lab_2.jpeg" width=15% height=15% style="float:left;gap;margin-right:20px"></img></a>
 {{</bruh>}}

 My brother never wasted any time though, he spent that year honing in on his skills.
 He got into game development with Unreal engine, which then led him to learning C++ (something I have fond memories of as it was fun sitting besides him at his computer and watching).
-This journey led to realise, quite quickly, that mathematics is something one really needs - specifically physics - in the game development world.
+This journey led him to realise that mathematics and physics are fundamental modules needed in the game development world.

 So it became my brother's next goal: